 The Battle of the Bugs

-With end users working across a range of devices, in-house or remote, network protection has become more complex and challenging.
+With end users working across a range of devices, in-house or remote, network security solutions have become more complex and challenging.
 At the same time, cybercrime is on the rise.
 Viruses, worms and Trojans still are used to gain access or cause damage to company networks.
 However, cybercriminals have added even more sophisticated tools to their “bag of bad tricks,” such as ransomware that encrypts your data, device, and network, removing all of your access until you pay a ransom.

 Hackers also have shifted their focus, targeting more small businesses.
 The shift has resulted in a 424% increase in new breaches from 2017 according to 4iQ in its 2019 Identify Breach Report.

 Monitoring and testing your network against threats should become a routine component of network protection.
 To avoid system compromise, potential data loss, ransomware and other threats, external scans of all network resources should be conducted annually, if not quarterly or semi-annually, to identify vulnerabilities.
 Network security scans can check for potential points of exploitation in systems used remotely.
-Companies can secure the services of an IT Managed Service Provider (MSP) such as Silverado to monitor their network as much as 24/7 if necessary.
+Companies can secure an IT services provider such as Silverado to monitor their network as much as 24/7 if necessary.

 Get Expert Guidance with Silverado